Green Dog Program Frequently Asked Questions

 - How do I find out more information or make suggestions about the program?

 The Park and Recreation Commission, Parks and Open Space Division, and Recreation Department all welcome your questions and comments.
-Please check the Green Dog Program webpage for further information and updates or contact us at 617-879-5650 or via email.
+Please check the Green Dog Program webpage for further information and updates or contact us at 617-879-5650 or via email at [email protected].